Olanzapine long-acting injection will be given to you by your clinic doctor or nurse every 2-4 weeks.

 - Your treatment will require careful monitoring to make sure that you get the best possible benefit from olanzapine.
 Keep your regular doctor's appointments so that you get your injections on time, and your progress can be checked.
 If you miss an appointment for an injection, contact the hospital to arrange for another appointment as soon as possible.

-- If you buy or take any 'over-the-counter' medicines, check with a pharmacist that they are safe to take with olanzapine.
+- If you buy or take any 'over-the-counter' medicines, check with a pharmacist that they are suitable for you to take with olanzapine.

 Can olanzapine long-acting injection cause problems?